 Rarely does a day go by when we don’t see sea otters, seals, porpoises, and eagles.
 We have an active eagle’s nest close to our beach and there is always lively activity in and around it throughout the summer.
 You have a good chance to see humpback whales, orcas, various seabird and shorebird species, water fowl, and a large array of inter-tidal zone creatures at low tide.

 We are the pioneers of eco-tours and guided kayaking in Kachemak Bay and have guided in the area for over three decades.
 We have a perfect safety record and never had anyone even tip over.
 We are located in the most protected waters of Kachemak Bay.
 Our kayaks are top of the line for stability and performance.
 Many of our visitors have never kayaked before, others are seasoned kayakers, wanting to explore Alaska by means of their favorite way of transportation, and we make sure no one goes away disappointed.
 We have taken out toddlers, seniors, and small groups with an emphasis on the belief that safety makes everyone feel comfortable.

 Our focus is on shoreline exploration.
 We stay close to the shores and islands and have learned that the slower you go, the more you see.
 Discover the variety of marine mammals, flora and fauna on the islands, and learn more about the geology and archeology.
-Some of our most popular marine mammal sightings include: Humpback whales, sea lions, playful otters, porpoises, seals, and many different kinds of seabirds and shorebirds.
+Some of our most popular marine mammal sightings include: playful otters, porpoises, seals, humpback whales, and many different kinds of seabirds and shorebirds.
 Keep a lookout as we sometimes see orcas.
 We live in a hot spot for the inter-tidal critters where one could play for hours.
 At low tide you get a close look at the colorful spectrum of sea stars, octopus, anemones, and many other inter-tidal critters.
 To see more about what to expect on your kayaking trip, click here.

 Our top-of-the-line Easy Rider fiberglass kayaks are very stable, glide through the water smoothly, and have very comfortable seats.
 We generally use double kayaks, which gives more opportunities for photography and taking turns paddling.